1934 - ***

 1933 - ***

-Williams starts out this NIGHTMARE ALLEY-esque fable as a sideshow dentist, but he and his pal Allen Jenkins get a load of a fortune teller on easy street...and Chandra the Magnificent is born!
-Jenkins is right to be aggrieved when "Chandra" falls for a gorgeous local girl (Constance Cummings) who's mother 'loses' her handbag to Jenkins' nimble picket pocking.
-Williams marries the daughter --the sap--even though she's clearly not too bright since she falls under the spell of a cheap carny hack so easily.
+Williams starts out a sideshow dentist but he and his pal Allen Jenkins get a load of a fortune teller on easy street...and Chandra the Magnificent is born!
+Jenkins is right to be aggrieved when "Chandra" falls for a gorgeous local girl (Constance Cummings) whose mother 'loses' her handbag to Jenkins' nimble fingers.
+Williams marries the daughter, even though she's clearly not too bright since she falls under the spell of a cheap carny hack so easily.

-With the subject matter and Williams as a star THE MIND READER should be better than this.
-Silly bits of plot waste time when the real story is in the dialogue which runs counter to the grain of the approaching code.
-Jenkins makes good cases for why it's better to rule in hell than slowly starve to death selling fuller brushes in a desperate bid for moral character, but Williams is trying to reform, or convince the girl he is, anyway.
-Jenkins meanwhile gets a posh chauffeur job and pays the other drivers for addresses of where the husbands are cheating on their wives.
-Thus the chauffeurs sell info to the wives of their male passangers via Williams as the middle man, predicting it all from his ball, and everyone cleans up but the husbands, who are soon coming in to see Chandra themselves, with murder on their minds.
+With the spooky subject matter and lupine Williams as its star, THE MIND READER should be better than it is; silly bits of plot waste time when the real story is in the dialogue (rather than the action) which runs counter to the grain of the approaching code.
+Jenkins makes a good case for why it's better to rule in hell than slowly starve to death selling fuller brushes in a desperate bid for moral character, but Williams is still trying to reform!
+Why?
+It's still 1933, after all, no one is making him!
+Jenkins meanwhile gets a posh chauffeur job and pays the other drivers for addresses of where the husbands are cheating on their wives and passes the dope to Williams, who tells the ladies of the husband's infidelities from his ball, and everyone cleans up but the husbands, who are soon coming in to see Chandra themselves, with murder on their minds.

-In the end Williams turns to drink and reveals his tricks onstage, disillusioning the masses and it's all because of this girl "I've broken my home!" he shouts, drunkenly, to the annoyed rubes.
+In the end, Williams turns to drink and reveals his tricks onstage, disillusioning and slur-sobbing uncontrollably to the assembled rubes, "I've broken my home!"
 Williams playing drunk is like James Dean playing drunk in GIANT--in other words, doubly slurred to the point of true incoherence.
 And the crowd roars!

-Still, tasty insights into the lurid lengths men went to get laid in the 1930s are coded in chocolate and sprinkled all over the salty dialogue: When Williams originally says he's going to marry the girl, Jenkins asks, "Legally?"
-If you wonder what that means in pre-code parlance, it's where--as seen in WAY DOWN EAST (1921)--you dress a friend up as a preacher so your girl thinks you're legally wed, so you can fuck and run before she gets wise or in a family way.
-Just more grisly evidence of the fall-out from archaic concepts of 'virginity' in brides being so important.
-There's also prohibition repeal references: Jenkins gets the best last word as his pal heads off to Sing Sing: "Sure is tough to be going away just when beer's coming back."
+While it may sound like a second thought tackiness, tasty insights into the lurid lengths men went to get laid in the 1930s are coded in chocolate and sprinkled all over the salty dialogue in THE MIND READER, saving it from being too contrite.
+When Williams originally says he's going to marry Cummings, Jenkins asks, "Legally?"
+If you wonder what that means in pre-code parlance, it's where--as seen in WAY DOWN EAST (1921)--you dress a friend up as a preacher so your girl thinks you're legally wed, then you fuck and run before she gets wise.
+Just more grisly evidence of the fall-out from archaic double standards.
+There's also prohibition repeal references (FDR was elected in '33 and immediately lifted it): Jenkins gets the best last word as his pal heads off to Sing Sing: "Sure is tough to be going away just when beer's coming back."
+Amen bruddah.
+Some guys snooker others with a phony rap (like fortune telling), some guys let themselves get snookered by a screwy dame who's in turn been snookered by phony bourgeois morality.
+Prohibition ending is like letting Williams know he played himself falling for the oldest con in the book, temperance, the accursed!

 Post a Comment